AdoraWyne/100-days-of-code-R1/log.md

 **Codewars - Numbers of Letters of Numbers**
 1. The hardest part of this kata is the last step where you need to we have reached a stable equilibrium. (where a state in which a program or system remains balanced or unchanged despite perturbations or disturbances.)
 2. From the kata, I thought just compare the length of the last 2 elements in the array would be fine.

+**Revisited**
+- I checked with Dylan today about this question.
+So... my understanding was wrong (compare 2 last element.length is WRONG!)
+- Dylan said "so the problem definition states: when the length of the string, eg 'five', is equal to the number it represents, eg: '5'.

 3. It was fine, but not for 1 test case where the input is 4.
 4. My initial approach:
 ```js